 Mastering product-level insights are crucial to calculating CLV accurately.
 Go beyond rough estimates, and dive into product-level data.
 Sometimes, the advertising reports you get on Amazon may not be sufficient to understand how your products are performing.
 At SellerApp, this is something we help our clients and brands with.
 Our Sales and Advertising tools offer product-level insights, so it’s easy to analyze true profits.

 For instance, SellerApp’s Product Analysis feature in the Advertising suite will help you understand how your products perform at the campaign, ad group, and SKU levels.
-This allows you to find low-performing products within your campaigns to optimize your campaign structure and ad spend accordingly.
+This allows you to find low-performing products within your campaigns to optimize your campaign structure and ad spends accordingly.
 You can log in to SellerApp or contact our experts if you want to analyze your product performance right away.

 Now that you are aware of product-specific CLV, you get an overview of the valued products over the long run.
 These products: